arjun619/streamlit_app/README.md

 compare it with other supervised algorithms

 With time more and more datasets would added.
 Currently it supports the MUSHROOM DATASET.
+Update 1:
+Iris dataset added
 Look at the datasets folder for downloading.

 #Using the app